Asymptotically Optimal Algorithms for Budgeted Multiple Play Bandits: Introduction

 In this paper, we extend the multiple plays model in two directions, incorporating a \emph{budget constraint} and an \emph{indifference point}.
 Given a known cost $c_a$ associated with pulling each arm $a$, at each round a subset of arms $\hat{\cA}(t)$ is selected, so that the expected cost of pulling the chosen arms is at most the budget $B$.
 More formally, letting $C(t)\equiv\sum_{a \in \hat{\cA}(t)} c_a$, one requires $\E[C(t)] \leq B$, where the expectation over the random selection of the subset $\hat{\cA}(t)$ is taken conditionally on past observations.
 The agent observes the reward associated to the selected arms and receives a total reward $R(t) = \sum_{a=1}^K Y_{a}(t) \ind_{(a \in \hat{\cA}(t))}$, where $Y_{a}(t)$ is drawn from $\nu_a$.
 This reward is then compared to what she could have obtained, had she spent the same budget on some other activity, for which the expect reward per cost unit is $\rho \geq 0$ (that is, the agent may prefer to use that money for some purpose that has reward to cost ratio greater than $\rho$ and is external to the bandit problem).
+We note that, for positive reward distributions, choosing $\rho=0$ corresponds to taking an action at every round.
 The agent's gain at round $t$ is thus defined as The goal of the agent is to devise a sequential subset selection strategy that maximizes the expected sum of her gains, up to some horizon $T$ and for which the budget constraint $\E[C(t)] \leq B$ is satisfied at each round $t \leq T$.
 In particular, arm $a$ is ``worth'' drawing (in the sense that it increases the expected gain) only if its average reward per cost unit, $\mu_a/\cc_a$ (where $\mu_a$ is the expectation of $\nu_a$), is at least the indifference point $\rho$.